 Beyond the direct need for security against cyber-attack, new secure ways to collaborate digitally are needed in this era of distributed, multi-disciplinary teams.
 This is a challenge when working on highly classified projects.
 The MOD deserves access to the biggest talent pool possible, which includes some people who are the best engineers in the business but just don’t happen to have the security clearance.

 The solution is to split a programme into different aspects of development so that you can give enough information to engineers to build something, without revealing the classified purpose or details of the whole project.
-That’s very difficult to get right but that’s the way that we work at Capita’s government consulting team on a regular basis.
-The more we can improve online collaboration and cross-domain collaboration, the more innovation we will see, at a faster space, especially in high-value applications that have a direct bearing on the safety and effectiveness of our forces on the battleground.
+That’s very difficult to get right but that’s the way that we work on a regular basis.
+The more we can improve online collaboration and cross-domain collaboration, the more innovation we’ll see, at a faster pace, especially in high-value applications that have a direct bearing on the safety and effectiveness of our forces on the battleground.

-It’s been thrilling for me to see how my engineering and consulting colleagues, who may not have worked directing on defence or strategic government projects before, have been energised and excited by the challenge of these ‘nutty problems’, as Tom calls them.
-For many of our extremely talented and highly skilled experts, it has been a career highlight and we are proud to have developed methods and technology that allow these multidisciplinary teams to support the MOD and work with their specialists to make our forces more safe and effective.
+Our consulting experts, who may not have worked directly on defence or strategic government projects before, have been energised and excited by the challenge of these ‘nutty problems’, as Tom calls them.
+For many of our extremely talented and highly skilled experts, it’s been a career highlight, and we’re proud to have developed methods and technology that allow these multidisciplinary teams to support the MOD and work with their specialists to make our forces safer and more effective.